absabry/instragram/README.md

 To use this application you should install mongodb server.
 You can download it from http://www.mongodb.org/downloads and you should install node js also https://nodejs.org/en/download/.
 Think to define it in environment variable for easiest manipulation!

 ## Steps to use it
+Launch the application using the command: node main.js
 #### First step
 Enter your repo where you downloaded the mongodb server, more precisely the "bin" folder
 ![alt tag](https://github.com/absabry/instragram/blob/master/images/connexion.PNG)